Targets

 Every business needs a clear ICP.

-For example, a website visitor is not automatically a good target company.
-A LinkedIn engagement is not automatically a good account.
-A reply is not automatically a real opportunity.
+For example, a website visitor is not automatically a good target contact.
+A high signal count doesn't automatically mean their company is a good fit.

 The important question is: